Skip to main content

 Second, recognize that you cannot own this knowledge entirely in-house unless you have a dedicated R&D team doing nothing else.
 You need high-signal partners who live and breathe this stuff.
 You need people who can tell you, "Yes, that was impossible in March, but we solved it in July using this new approach."

 Third, you need to radically shift your mindset regarding implementation.
 The goal isn't to build a perfect static system.
 It's to build an architecture that can absorb new capabilities as they arrive.
-We are moving from a world of rigid software to fluid, agentic workflows.
+We are moving from a world of rigid software to fluid, agentic workflows that update as the underlying models improve.

 If you continue to make decisions based on the ghost of AI past, you will get lapped by competitors who are leveraging the AI of today.
 The status quo is comfortable, but in this market, it's a death sentence.